-- 2.23 As with the accounts last year, the 2020-21 Resource Accounts are being produced when the UK continues to deal with the COVID-19 pandemic.
-I have considered the potential implications of how this pandemic could impact on the actuarial calculations required for the Resource Accounts. - 2.24 The assumptions for the discount rate and pension increases are specified by HMT in the Public Expenditure System (PES) (2020) 12 Revised, dated 18 December 2020, and remain unchanged for these accounts.
-The PES assumptions reflect market conditions at the previous 30 November and are typically not amended for any changes between November and the accounting date. - 2.25 The long-term salary assumption is set by Cabinet Office, having taken actuarial advice, and is intended to be an average over the future careers of scheme members, with a recognition that increases in any particular year may be lower or higher than the assumption.
-The assumption allows for a reduction in our view of the long-term salary increases as well as lower short-term forecasts from the Office for Budget Responsibility. - 2.26 The current population mortality projections make no specific allowance for the impact of COVID-19 or any other pandemics.
+- 2.24 As with the accounts last year, the 2021-22 Resource Accounts are being produced when the UK continues to deal with the COVID-19 pandemic.
+I have considered the potential implications of how this pandemic could impact on the actuarial calculations required for the Resource Accounts. - 2.25 The assumptions for the discount rate and pension increases are specified by HMT in the Public Expenditure System (PES) (2021) 10, dated 13 December 2021, and remain unchanged for these accounts.
+The PES assumptions reflect market conditions at the previous 30 November and are typically not amended for any changes between November and the accounting date. - 2.26 The long-term salary assumption is set by Cabinet Office, having taken actuarial advice, and is intended to be an average over the future careers of scheme members, with a recognition that increases in any particular year may be lower or higher than the assumption.
+The assumption allows for a reduction in our view of the long-term salary increases in excess of inflation as well as lower short-term forecasts from the Office for Budget Responsibility.

+2.27 The 2018 population mortality projections make no specific allowance for the impact of COVID-19 or any other pandemics.
 The starting rates of mortality improvement are based on projections of past trends in UK mortality and the effects of past pandemics will already be reflected in these trends.
 In general, the effects of pandemics on mortality rates are usually expected to be short term, with rates going back to what they would have been before the pandemic after a year or two, unless the pandemic remains over several years.
-My view is that it remains too early in the pandemic to determine whether COVID-19 changes the long-term view of life expectancy in the UK.
 It is therefore not unreasonable to retain the existing mortality assumptions.
-A death rate from COVID-19 in excess of that already allowed for in the mortality assumptions would emerge as an experience gain over the next year's accounts.
+A death rate from COVID-19 in excess of that already allowed for in the mortality assumptions would emerge as an experience gain in future accounting periods.

-Kenneth Starr FIA
+Jessica Dunsmore FIA

 Actuary

 Government Actuary's Department

-17 December 2021
+29 June 2022